dherrera-code/Weather-Forecast-App/README.md

 Tuesday goals: The goal is to be around 25-45% done with your layout.
 wednesday: completed geolocation functionality when index first boots and implemented the search city functionality with input validation.
 (Finished implementing favorites functionality Both Pages) (local storage getting used)
-thursday: fix search engine to get data for cities with two words.
+thursday: fix search engine to get data for cities with two words. (fixed)
         Add Modal into input validation!
+(Implemented!)
         Adjust font size and add font families.